Pfizer COVID-19 shot 91% effective in updated data, protective against South African variant

 The trial reviewed more than 900 confirmed cases of COVID-19, most of which were among participants who received a placebo.

-(Reporting by Carl O'Donnell in New York; additional reporting by Michael Erman in New York; editing by Peter Henderson and Edwina Gibbs)
+(Reporting by Carl O'Donnell in New York; additional reporting by Michael Erman in New York and Kate Kelland in London; editing by Peter Henderson, Edwina Gibbs and David Goodman )

 ((Carl.ODonnell@thomsonreuters.com; 646-223-6629;))